 Welcome to Growing Christian Resources, where you can search over 2,000 resources pertaining to your Christian walk, the explanation and defense of the Christian worldview and links to audio and video resources.
 Please checkout the New Hope podcast at www.gcrpodcast.wordpress.com and www.newhope-ny.org.
 For those desiring to dig-deeper into the scriptures, please check out www.biblicalexegete.wordpress.com.

-Happy Pentecost Sunday - 9 significant truths about Pentecost
+Happy Pentecost Sunday - 9 significant purposes of Pentecost

 Leviticus 23:15-16 "And you shall count for yourselves from the day after the Sabbath, from the day that you brought the sheaf of the wave offering: seven Sabbaths shall be completed.
 16 Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the Lord."